West Germany’s Economic Miracle -Wirtschaftswunder

 The Second Part of the Plan

-The VERY same day the new currency was introduced, the old price controls were removed, and rationing cancelled.
+On the very same day, the new currency was introduced, the old price controls were removed, and rationing was canceled.
 Everyone braced for disaster.
 But an interesting thing happened.

-On June 21,shop owners pulled out merchandise from back rooms and cellars.
-Without rationing and price control, sellers knew they would get real value for their goods.
+On June 21, shop owners pulled out merchandise from back rooms and cellars.
+Without rationing and price control, sellers knew they would receive a fair value for their goods.
 Getting more money for goods was the incentive they needed to supply more.

 But it was more than that.
 With the availability of goods, the barter economy became unnecessary for everyday items.
-And, since people didn’t need to spend all day on a train to the countryside or searching for food… they could stay at their job, and productivity increased.
+And, since people didn’t need to spend all day on a train to the countryside or searching for food, they could stay at their jobs, and productivity increased.
 (Compensation Specialists presumably lost their jobs, but so it goes)

 And about those jobs… The new Free Market economy came with new stipulations.
-Employees were to participate in key company decisions like wages, benefits, and working conditions.
+Employees were expected to participate in key company decisions like wages, benefits, and working conditions.
 And the government provided a social safety net.
-Enthusiastic employees, and a new stable currency encouraged businesses to invest in modernizing their company.
-By December, 1948, production of food and goods in Germany jumped 50%!
+Enthusiastic employees and the new stable currency encouraged businesses to invest in modernizing their companies.
+By December 1948, the production of food and goods in Germany jumped 50%!

 But… The Marshall Plan

-In order to help Europe rebuild after the war… and to prevent the spread of Communism… US Secretary of State George C. Marshall came up with the European Recovery Production, aka. the Marshall Plan.
-The United States sent $15 Billion dollars to 16 European nations over the course of 4 years, beginning in 1948.
+To help Europe rebuild after the war and prevent the spread of Communism, US Secretary of State George C. Marshall devised the European Recovery Program, also known as the Marshall Plan.
+The United States sent $15 billion to 16 European nations over a four-year period beginning in 1948.
 (The Soviet Union and its satellite countries refused to participate).
 The $15 Billion ($173 Billion in 2020 dollars), around 5% of the USA’s gross national product at the time, was NOT distributed equally.
-Great Britain received a full 1/4 of all funds, while France got only 1/5th.
+Great Britain received a full quarter of all funds, while France got only one-fifth.

-Germany got a larger share than Italy, but it still amounted to only $2 Billion total, and it didn’t come in one lump sum.
+Germany received a larger share than Italy, but it still amounted to only $2 billion in total, and it didn’t come in one lump sum.
 At its peak, the amount of money ended up being less than 5% of Germany’s national income.
-PLUS Germany was still paying off reparations… AND…. the nations occupying Germany were charging to be stationed there, a total of $2.4 Billion.
-Basically, the Marshall plan paid for the Allied Nations’ rent and upkeep within Germany.
+PLUS, Germany was still paying off reparations… AND…. the nations occupying Germany were charging to be stationed there, a total of $2.4 Billion.
+Essentially, the Marshall Plan covered the Allied Nations’ expenses for rent and upkeep in Germany.

 The Marshall Plan helped, but it wasn’t the source of the miracle.
 How can we see that?
-Germany’s economy outpaced that of Great Britain and France, despite being given less money.
+Germany’s economy outpaced that of Great Britain and France despite receiving less funding.
 Great Britain kept rationing until 1954!
 And Belgium’s recovery, based on Free Market reforms, happened BEFORE they got any Marshall Plan money.

 German Industriousness- The Real Miracle